Home > growing garlic in missouri

 Dealing with Pests and Diseases

-The most common pests include nematodes, onion thrips, wireworms, asparagus beetles and aphids.
+The common pests include nematodes, onion thrips, wireworms, asparagus beetles and aphids.
 Nematodes are microscopic worms which feed on plant roots.
 This results in stunted growth and decreased yields.
 Onion thrips are small insects which cause leaf damage.
 They can damage the bulbs of garlic plants.
 Wireworms, asparagus beetles and aphids are all common insect pests.
 They feed on foliage, stems and fruits.

-Organic and natural solutions for pest control include using neem oil.
+You can also use neem oil.
 It is a natural insecticide derived from the neem tree.
 You can apply it as a spray or mixed with water.
 Spray it onto garlic plants to control insects and prevent fungal diseases.
 Compost tea is another organic solution for pest control.
-Because it contains beneficial bacteria that will help keep pests away from your garlic crop.
+It contains beneficial bacteria that will help keep pests away from your garlic crop.

 You should rotate different types of crops throughout your rotation plan.
 Planting garlic for one year.
 Then, plant tomatoes or peppers next year.
 This can encourage beneficial insects to feed on pests.
 It also keeps your garlic crop healthy and productive.